 - Instagram Business Profile

-- eCommerce Website (or use an eCommerce platform which only accesses to product listing and checkout feature, such as Shopify Lite plan plus product feed plugin)
+- eCommerce Website (or use an eCommerce platform that only accesses product listing and checkout features, such as Shopify Lite plan plus product feed plugin)

-Unless your business entity is registered in U.S., which you can activate checkout on Instagram, otherwise you would need to create an eCommerce website to manage product listing and payment.
-Also, I’ll suggest you syndicate your web product listing to your Facebook catalog, rather than listing products in the Facebook catalog.
+Unless your business entity is registered in the U.S., which you can activate checkout on Instagram.
+Otherwise, you would need to create an eCommerce website to manage product listing and payment.
+Also, I’ll suggest you syndicate your web product listing to your Facebook catalog.
+And it’s rather than listing products in the Facebook catalog.
 So having a website is a must.

-If you really don’t want to start with a website, you can consider some eCommerce platform lite plan such as Shopify Lite, which allows you to have a lower cost to manage product listings and payment on the platform and syndicate your product listings through some free plugins to the Facebook catalog.
+If you really don’t want to start with a website, you can consider some eCommerce platform lite plans such as Shopify Lite.
+It allows you to have a lower cost to manage product listings and payment on the platform.
+And then it syndicates your product listings through some free plugins to the Facebook catalog.
 The cons of this approach may fail to create a Facebook shop and catalog because it requests a website URL.(A tip for you to turn around in things you need to be aware of below) Also, you need to put the product checkout button on a blog separately, which complicates the purchase journey.

 Meanwhile, you need to create a Facebook Shop and catalog by plugging into your website URL and the other business information.
 Take Shopify for an example, you can add an App called Facebook channel, and syndicate your website product collections and products to Facebook Shop.
 It’s just a one-click button.

-Things you need to be aware of: It requires to add in a website URL for creating a Facebook Shop.
+Things you need to be aware of: It requires adding a website URL for creating a Facebook Shop.
 So please add a blog URL and add your product checkout buttons on the blog.

 To start an Instagram Shop, you must have an Instagram business profile.
 Thankfully, it only takes a minute to convert your Instagram profile to a business profile.
 Plus, you’ll gain access to other business tools, such as Action Buttons, Instagram Insights, and Instagram ads.